serverdensity/sd-agent-core-plugins/marathon/README.md

 # Installation

-The Marathon check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Marathon master.
-If you need the newest version of the check, install the `dd-check-marathon` package.
+The Marathon check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=marathon).
+To install the marathon check install the `sd-agent-marathon` package.

 # Configuration